 My fascination with the ocean and nature’s shapes, inspire my work.
 The power of the natural world is so well represented in stone.
 Even on a microscopic level, fundamental shapes give inspiration to the abstract work.
 The curves, hidden openings and spirals are seen throughout my body of work.
 Having taken a trip to Italy to study, I have journeyed into the human form.
 I am creating pieces both literal and abstract.

 I enjoy all of the challenges and possibilities, from contemplating what is in the stone, to actually hammering and chiseling it out, and roughly filing.
 Watching the process unfold and seeing the piece emerge is the most exciting.
 Finishing the piece by hand sanding is a balance between tedium and appreciation of the richness of the stone, which is exposed as it becomes smoother.

 The creative process is an exciting mystery to me.
 Beyond the time that I have my hands on the stone, the whole process of contemplating of what I want to accomplish can take weeks, months or even a couple years, before I know I am done.

 Coming from an immigrant family, being first generation Albanian American, my first love, art, as a career, was strongly discouraged.
 After 30+ rewarding years of being a Doctor of Chiropractic, I was starting to wonder if I wanted something more in my life.
-The death of a dear friend was the final motivation to do what made my heart sing, to take a course in stone sculpture at the Decordova Museum School.
+The death of a dear friend was the final motivation to do what made my heart sing, make art.
+I saw a course in stone sculpture at the Decordova Museum School, and signed up.